KyleGoucher/COSC480/README.md

 # COSC480
 My full year project for COSC480 at University of Otago, in my Postgraduate year.
 This project is predicting robot movement, based off motor controls,using different neural networks, Autoencoder/decoder and generative adversarial network.
+This includes V-REP libraries.

 Current Progress:
 Adapted a robot model to a 4DOF model (currently cannot find link)